 1. Is there a specific number of years after a terminal degree that would exclude a prospective applicant

 - It depends.
-Your university would make the final decision about whether you are able to accept funding through the subaward, at the amount we are offering.
+Faculty must be based at a U.S. university and your university would make the final decision about whether you are able to accept funding through the subaward, at the amount we are offering.

 - It depends.
 Please see our eligibility criteria for tenure-track equivalency and contact us at firstname.lastname@example.org with any remaining questions or concerns.

 - NOTE: Non-tenure-track faculty must submit a departmental letter that affirms that the investigator's appointment is at an early-career level equivalent, pursuant to the additional eligibility criteria.
 Further, for non-tenure-track faculty, the departmental letter must demonstrate how the faculty member satisfies all the requirements of tenure-track equivalency as defined in the eligibility criteria.

 5. Are international graduate students on a Student Visa eligible to participate?

 6. Do graduate students have to be at the same university as the faculty applicant?